 Application and Fees

 Students are required to submit a Dual Enrollment Application and provide payment for required course fees (after any applicable Berkeley College grants have been applied).
 Applications and payment must be submitted to the Executive Director of Academic Partnerships.
 Course fees may be paid by each individual student or the high school (on behalf of a group of students).
 Course fees are payable in advance.
-Students must provide payment by check made payable to Berkeley College.
+Students must provide payment by check or money order made payable to Berkeley College.

 Students taking Dual Enrollment courses at their high school may be required to purchase and use traditional textbooks.